aaryanboy/To_Do_App/README.md

 # To_Do_App

+a dynamic todolist app im making as a side project, to leard database and authentication. if u guys have any problems or errors. please inform me im open to listen and change

 in laravel php.....

 there is .env file on github too but in real app that will not be there as it will have sensative informations like passwords ,,...